 The heels of loaves of bread are great to save for making stuffing as kids aren't always fond of them, and they're challenging to use in a sandwich.
 As you are enjoying a loaf of bread, set aside the heels for stuffing, which will also give them plenty of time to go stale.
 Of course, you can always buy pre-packaged bread cubes for stuffing.

 Before prepping the bread and buying the stuffing ingredients, you need to know how much stuffing you should make.
 This is based on the number of servings as well as the size of your turkey (or chicken).
 Smaller quantities of stuffing will work for roasting chickens, while the larger amounts are ideal for turkeys.

 |3 cups||5 to 6 pounds||4 to 5|

 |4 quarts||15 to 20 pounds||18 to 20|

-Whenever you prepare your stuffing in the bird, you increase the risk of food poisoning.
-Note that this doesn't mean it's significantly more dangerous than cooking a turkey without stuffing.
-Just that the risk is increased.
+Although it is traditional to cook the stuffing inside the bird, it is important to note that when done this way, you increase the risk of food poisoning.
+This doesn't mean it's significantly more dangerous than cooking a turkey without stuffing, just that the risk is increased.

-In the South, cornbread stuffing is the norm.
-In New England, stuffing historically included chestnuts and oysters.
+In the South, cornbread stuffing is the norm, while in New England, stuffing historically includes chestnuts and oysters.
 San Franciscans, unsurprisingly, look to sourdough bread for their stuffing.
-In Pennsylvania, leftover mashed potatoes took the place of the bread.
+And in Pennsylvania, leftover mashed potatoes may take the place of the bread.